ampproject/amphtml/extensions/amp-date-picker/amp-date-picker.md

 ### `mode="overlay"`

-A static picker must use `layout="container"` and contain the input fields that it will render.
+An `overlay` picker must use `layout="container"` and contain the input fields that it will render.
-When the user clicks, focuses, or presses the down-arrow in an input field the overlay will appear as an overlay near the input field.
+When the user clicks, focuses, or presses the down-arrow in a connected input field, the calendar will appear.
+The calendar overlay positions itself relative to the `<amp-date-picker>` tag.

 ```html
 <form